-Payment terms: Certified Cheque, Bank Draft or Wire Transfer due on closing
+Certified Cheque, Bank Draft or Wire Transfer due on closing

-Proposed closing dates: The Offered Units will be offered for sale on a continuous basis commencing on the
+Payment terms: Proposed closing dates:

+The Offered Units will be offered for sale on a continuous basis commencing on the date of the certificate attached to this Offering Memorandum and ending at the discretion of the trustees of the Trust.
+Closings will occur on dates established by the Trust.

-Income Tax Consequences There are important tax consequences to these securities.
+Income Tax Consequences: There are important tax consequences to these securities.
 See "Item 6: Income Tax